visit-dav/visit/src/doc/dev_manual/test_suite.rst

 .. warning::

-   Steps b) and c) can almost never be avoided for tests involving new database plug-ins.
+   Steps b) and c) can almost never be avoided for tests involving new database plugins.
    However, in almost all other cases, steps b) and c) can and probably should be avoided.
    Instead, developers are encouraged to adopt new practices and use new testing features where tests *and* their expected outcomes are programmatically included in *just* the ``.py``, so there is no need for separate *baseline* files and/or new data files.